Coming to Catalonia? Pick up a copy of Eat Guides: Barcelona, and dine like a local while in Barcelona. $4.99

 People are bilingual.
 Many English speaking friends argue that they don’t need Catalan if they speak Spanish, because all Catalans are bilingual and can as easily speak in Spanish as Catalan.
 Furthermore, many Catalans speak English meaning a conversation could be had in English or Spanish, rendering Catalan unnecessary.

 It’s ugly.
 Yes, some people don’t like the sound of Catalan.
 This is a motivator, or not, with all languages.
 If it sounds pretty to the learner’s ear, he is more likely to feel inspired to practice.

 It’s hard.
-Well, if you speak Spanish it’s not that hard.
-However, there are some big differences in grammar, vocab and pronunciation, and it does take work to learn Catalan, especially if your mother tongue is not Latin based.
+If you speak Spanish (or Italian, or French) it’s not that hard.
+However, there are some big differences in grammar, vocabulary, and pronunciation, and it does take work to learn Catalan, especially if your mother tongue is not Latin based.